oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd05/oc2ls-v1.0-wd05-wip.md

 | 3 | **duration** (optional) | Duration | The length of time for an action to be in effect |
 | 4 | **response_requested** (optional) | Response-Type | Indicate the type of response required for the action  |

 > **Editor's Note** - `version` is agreed to be needed.
-It is still being deliberated whether it is a command option, in a new header section, or as a top-level part of command peering with action/target/actuator/command-options.
+It is still being deliberated where and how the OpenC2 Message will be documented.
+It may be documented in this Language Specification or within another standalone specification developed by the Implementation Considerations Subcommittee.

 ### 3.2.2 OpenC2 Response
 #### 3.2.2.1 Type Name: OpenC2-Response